buzzcola/rotemath/README.md

   * Practice modes for individual digits.
   * Show players a chart of their weakest digits.
 Most incorrect answers / longest time.
 Maybe offer to practice on the weak parts specifically.
   * Segregate into "levels" - maybe coloured belts like karate.
 Probably up to 3, 6, 9, 12.
 Completing the game at a selected level with a perfect score earns you the belt.
+  * Study aids.
+Different kids learn differently - could just show them some tables to try and memorize visually, links to youtube multiplication songs (there are lots! they are terrible!)
+Others?